irscunha/dotfiles/README.md

   **Note:** `-K` parameter is for sudo password

+## Set screen layout with arandr
+The `bspwmrc` file contains a line for running a screen configuration on a shellscript file.
+It's recommended to save your arandr config on a .sh file or removing this line and setting the layout in any other way.

 ### Disclaimer
 This playbook was meant for personal use and was only tested on archlabs and bspwm.
 The author is not responsible for any problems that can occur using thiplaybook